What is DVD Player?

 Next Guide. »

-Mac OS X ships with DVD Player and does what its name implies, it plays DVDs.
-Note that you must have a DVD-ROM drive (combo drive or SuperDrive) installed on your Mac to use DVD Player.
+Mac OS X includes a DVD application called DVD Player.
+Note that you must have a DVD-ROM drive (combo drive or SuperDrive) installed on your Mac in order to use the DVD Player application.

 Just insert a DVD into your drive, Mac OS X will mount the disc and identify it as a DVD and immediately launch DVD Player.
-You'll see the DVD Player control window as shown on the top right once you move your mouse.
+You'll see the DVD Player control window appear once you move the cursor (with a mouse or trackpad).

 By default, Mac OS X will start DVD Player in Full Screen mode.
-This as well as other setting can be changed in DVD Player preferences.
-You can launch DVD Player by clicking on the icon shown on the upper left in the Applications folder.
+This as well as other setting scan be changed in DVD Player's Preferences.
+You can launch DVD Player by clicking on the icon shown on the upper right in the Applications folder.
 If you like to watch a lot of DVDs, you can add the DVD Player icon to the Dock for easy access.
 DVD Player will launch even without a DVD inserted into the drive, you'll just see a black window.

-1. If you have a single button mouse press control and click the mouse button, if you have the Mighty Mouse press the right click button to display the menu as shown to the left.
+1. If you have a single button mouse press control and click the mouse button, if you have the Mighty Mouse or other mouse that has two buttons, press the right click button to display the menu as shown to the right.

 2. Choose a size for DVD Player to use, half, normal, maximum, or full screen.

-Note however that you can do other things via this window, you can numerous things not limited to: quickly bringing up the DVD Menu, moving to the beginning of the disc, going to a particular chapter, and switching to Finder.
+Note however that you can do other things via this window, such as quickly bringing up the DVD Menu, moving to the beginning of the disc, going to a particular chapter, and switching to Finder.

 You're in Control